Exploring Robot Mobility: Wheels, Legs, and Other Locomotion Methods

 Flying

 Flying robots, also known as drones or unmanned aerial vehicles (UAVs), utilize propellers or rotors for propulsion.
-They have gained significant popularity in various fields, including photography, surveillance, mapping, and delivery services.
+A popular consumer model is the DJI Mavic Air 2, widely used for photography, surveillance, mapping, and delivery services.
 Flying robots provide a unique perspective and the ability to access remote or inaccessible locations.

 - Three‑dimensional movement capability